 Get the RockPro64 ABS Enclosure - Save $1 off orders of $10 or more with code EMSUPPORTER at check out

-official acrylic open enclosure.
+For an ultra-affordable RockPro64 housing, the official acrylic open enclosure.
 Comprised of two pieces of acrylic with four pegs connecting the top and bottom, it's a cinch to put together.
 With its open-air design, your RockPro64 is bound to remain cool while in action.
 But the RockPro64 open enclosure case does arrive with a few limitations.
 The 30mm heatsink likely won't fit, and instead you'll need to use the 20mm heatsink sans fan.
 Moreover, this case only fits RockPro64 boards without a PCIe interface card.
 However, for a basic Android or Linux desktop, this could be an excellent choice.
 Alternatively, you might consider this Pine A64/RockPro64 case for a cluster of boards.

 Best for: Desktop use